rubys/bootstrap/bylaws.md

 ### Section 8.5 Advance Payment
-Expenses incurred in defending a civil or criminal action, suit or proceeding shall be paid by the Foundation in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of any person described in said Section to repay such amount if it shall ultimately be determined that he or she is not entitled to indemnification by the Foundation as authorized in this Article VIII.
+Expenses incurred in defending a civil or criminal action, suit or proceeding shall be paid by the $FOUNDATION in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of any person described in said Section to repay such amount if it shall ultimately be determined that he or she is not entitled to indemnification by the
+$FOUNDATION as authorized in this Article VIII.

 ### Section 8.6 Non-Exclusivity
 The indemnification and advancement of expenses provided by, or granted pursuant to,